-Soldier with an AK47 got in – this wasn’t going to be a normal taxi ride.
+Soldier with an AK47 got in.
+This isn’t going to be a normal taxi ride.

 My escort across Somaliland, and the driver, and I, passed the desert journey listening to music and chewing qat, a mild but legal narcotic.